cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

 RetrieveCounts Service
 ----------------------
-The service serves read requests for calculated statistics, word counts and associations.
+The service serves read requests for calculated statistics, word counts, and associations.
 It exposes these endpoints:

-- ``/stats`` returns the total number of words, the number of unique words, and the average word length;
+- ``/stats`` returns the total number of words, the number of unique words, and the average word length.

-- ``/count/{word}`` returns the word count of a specified word and its word associations, up to the specified limit or a pre-set limit of ten if not specified;
+- ``/count/{word}?limit={limit}`` returns the word count of a specified word and its word associations, up to a specified limit or, if not specified, the default limit of ten.

-- ``/assoc/{word1}/{word2}`` returns the top associated words (those with the highest counts).
+- ``/counts`` returns the counts for all words in the input, with the request body expected to contain a comma-separated list of words.

+- ``/multicounts`` returns the counts for all words in the input, with the request body expected to contain a comma-separated list of words.
+It differs from the ``/counts`` endpoint in that it uses a ``KeyValueTable`` to perform a batched read.

+- ``/assoc/{word1}/{word2}`` returns the count of associations for a specific word pair.

 ..
 Building and Starting